AjGit24/hack-the-tunnels-challenges/example-app/README.md

 - `service/src/infrastructure/api/router.ts`: Main router location
 - `service/src/infrastructure/api/routes`: Where all other routers are stored
-- `service/src/services`: Services are where business logic lives
+- `service/src/services`: Services are where business logic live
 - `service/src/infrastructure/db/schema.prisma`: This file is utilized by the Prisma ORM to generate migrations and types

 # Key Words